Gxllii/Gxllii.github.io/_pages/about.md

 * Journal Reviewer for *Knowledge-Based Systems (KBS)*
 * Journal Reviewer for *Neural Networks*
 * Journal Reviewer for *Neurocomputing*
 * Journal Reviewer for *Engineering Applications of Artificial Intelligence*
+* Journal Reviewer for *Chinese Journal of Computers*
 * Journal Reviewer for *Computer Science*, Excellent Peer Reviewer in 2019-2022

 # 📖 Teaching